-Digital transformation, or the phenomenon of integrating digital technology into every aspect of a business, organization, or public administration, is happening rapidly.
-It’s moving the world from the physical, or atoms, to the digital, or bits.
-Businesses born out of new technologies have a competitive advantage.
-But for organizations using a pre-existing business model, digital transformation and disruption can cause a loss of value.
+Digital transformation is the phenomenon of integrating digital technology into every aspect of a business, organization, or public administration, and it is happening rapidly.
+Digital transformation is moving the world from the physical (a world of atoms) to the digital (a world of bits).
+Digitalization is happening in almost every field, and businesses born out of new technologies have a competitive advantage.
+But for organizations with a pre-existing business model, disruption from digitalization can cause a significant loss of value.

 However, trying to combat digital transformation is not the solution.
-Digital transformation is inevitable, happening at different speeds in different geographical areas and in different verticals.
-Consumers and organizations alike must either be a part of it or risk getting left behind.
+Digital transformation is inevitable.
+It is a global phenomenon, happening at different speeds in different geographical areas and across industries.
+Consumers and organizations must either be a part of it or risk getting left behind.

 Digital Disruption and Digital Transformation